AnalyticsArtist/GettingCleaningData/CodeBook.md

 * tGravityAcc-min()-X:  Smallest value in array of tGravityAcc for X
 * tGravityAcc-min()-Y:  Smallest value in array of tGravityAcc for Y
 * tGravityAcc-min()-Z:  Smallest value in array of tGravityAcc for Z
-* tGravityAcc-sma():  Signal magnitude area of tGravityAcc for
+* tGravityAcc-sma():  Signal magnitude area of tGravityAcc
 * tGravityAcc-energy()-X:  Energy measure.
 Sum of the squares divided by the number of values.  of tGravityAcc for X
 * tGravityAcc-energy()-Y:  Energy measure.
 Sum of the squares divided by the number of values.  of tGravityAcc for Y
 * tGravityAcc-energy()-Z:  Energy measure.
 Sum of the squares divided by the number of values.  of tGravityAcc for Z